The Students : Authors of their own learning

 However, autonomous does not mean individualistic or selfish.
 Lycée Aline Mayrisch does not wish to make competition the main motive of schooling.
 On the contrary, the school does not believe that autonomy should exist without social solidarity.
 Thus, major projects such as “Journée de la solidarité” (Solidarity Day) or Cakeday are organised to support the school’s preferential project and the School’s solidarity funds.

-Lycée Aline Mayrisch also raise awareness about our environment, ecology and global warming (LAML goes green, GIN) and encourages activities through which young people develop values of respect, tolerance, listening, and equal opportunities (such as the Code of Life, the “Défi” (challenge), the Mediation Group and the Students’ Committee).
+Lycée Aline Mayrisch also raise awareness about our environment, ecology and global warming (LAML goes green, GIN, Sustainable Entrepreneurial School) and encourages activities through which young people develop values of respect, tolerance, listening, and equal opportunities (such as the Code of Life, the “Défi” (challenge), the Mediation Group and the Students’ Committee).

 A SCHOOL OPEN TO DEBATE AND DIALOGUE